Scottsdale Condo Mania

 The property is sold as-is.
 Lenders often do not want to see the seller contribute much in the way of cash to fix a significant problem found during escrow, so don’t assume that problems your inspector finds will be remedied by the seller.

 So given these major negatives, why would you want to put an offer on a short sale condo?
-In some cases, you won’t want to go through the hassle and uncertainty.
-But in some cases where the condo is clearly in the best location, has the best price and is well-kept inside, you may determine that yes, it’s worth the trouble, worth the wait and worth the uncertainty.
-Even in the condo world, not all properties are equal.
+In some cases, you won't want to go through the hassle and uncertainty.
+But in some cases where the value of the condo is not perceived by the bank appraisers, a short sale condo can be worth the wait and the uncertainty.
+This most often happens when the condo has a prime location in the development, and/or has some valuable or hard to replicate interior upgrades.
+Even in the condo world, not all units are equal.

-We have worked with many short sale transactions, many which do go through and have resulted in a happy buyer.
-We can help determine the probability of a successful transaction based on the lender, and the type of loan the seller has.
+We have worked with many short sale transactions, many of which do go through and have resulted in a happy buyer.
+As long as expectations are set by all parties, short sales remain a viable option for many buyers.

 The Fair Housing Act prohibits discrimination in housing based on color, race, religion, national origin, sex, familial status, or disability.